-Email marketing automation is hailed as the ultimate solution to staying relevant.
-And it seems to work.
-Businesses using email automation software generate twice as many leads as those that don’t.
+Email marketing automation is praised as the key to maintaining relevance—and it works.
+Businesses using automation software generate twice as many leads as those without it.

-In this article, we discuss just how powerful a marketing automation strategy can be for a business.
-We also look at 11 different email automation software providers that are really making waves in the small-to-medium business market.
-So if you’re looking to transform your email marketing strategy forever, read on.
+So, which is the right one for you?
+In this article, we review 12 email automation software providers that are making waves in the small-to-medium business market.
+If you're ready to revolutionize your email marketing with a powerful marketing automation strategy, read on.

 Which Email Automation Software is Right for my Business?

-When assessing different automated emailing software solutions for your business, you’ll need to know what level of automation you’ll be needing, and, of course, your budget.
+When assessing different automation software solutions for your business, you’ll need to know what level of automation you’ll be needing, and, of course, your budget.

-Here's our list of the top 11 cloud-based email automation tools for small-to-medium business:
+Here's our list of the top 12 email automation tools for small-to-medium business:

 - GetResponse – For advanced list management